kubernetes-sigs/gateway-api/geps/gep-713/index.md

 All [risks and caveats](#tldr) considered, these are in general a few reasons for using metaresources over another (possibly more direct) way to modify the spec (“augment the behavior”) of an object:

-* Extending otherwise stable APIs – e.g. to specify additional network settings for the Kubernetes Service object.
+* Extending otherwise stable APIs－e.g. to specify additional network settings for the Kubernetes Service object.
 * Defining implementation-specific functionalities for otherwise common APIs－e.g. to specify implementation-specific behavior for Gateway API HTTPRoute objects.
 * Decoupling concerns for targeting personas with specific functionality and configuration－delegation of responsibilities, fine-grained RBAC, etc.
 * Decoupling responsibility over the management and implementation of the metaresources themselves.